 Part of improving the health of your home involves choosing products that are less-toxic to start with.
 Here are our recommendations for how to find products that are effective at what they do, but contain less toxic chemicals.

-Look for EPA's Safer Choice labels
+Look for EPA's Safer Choice and DfE labels

 - Contain the safest ingredients.